Skip to main content

 • You want the simplest possible operation — no sensors, no modes, just a fan speed dial

-• You want auto mode that adjusts to real-time air quality
+• You want auto mode and WiFi app control that adjusts to real-time air quality

 • Energy efficiency and lower operating costs are priorities